The Dq Life Blog

 The chain reaction of contagious stress is perhaps most visible in organisations, where the effects can be tracked with uncomfortable clarity.

 Dennis Romig describes a case that illustrates this directly.
-As Tom took over leading a division described as “best in the world,” he brought with him high levels of stress and anxiousness.
-He didn’t listen, never asked for advice, excluded people from goal-setting and decision-making entirely.
+As Tom took over leading a division described as “best in the world”, he brought with him high levels of stress and anxiousness.
+He didn’t listen, never asked for advice and entirely excluded people from goal-setting and decision-making.
 All decisions were passed up to him for review and initiative was destroyed.
 Within six weeks, morale and productivity had plummeted.
-Performance continued to deteriorate monthly, and the contagion of one leader’s anxiety nearly bankrupted an organisation of a thousand people.
+Performance continued to deteriorate monthly, and ultimately, the contagion of one leader’s anxiety nearly bankrupted an organisation of a thousand people.

 The team were not responding to a new set of external pressures.
 They were responding to the contagiousness of their new leader.
 His anxious over-functioning co-created a reciprocal pattern of under-functioning in a previously high-performing team.
 As Jeffrey Miller observed in The Anxious Organisation, “if one person is too anxious to think clearly, then the thinking of the others around that person tends to become muddled too”.

 Think about the moment your boss walks into the room.
-Before a word is spoken, you have already read them.
-The tension in their shoulders, the pace of their movement, the quality of their eye contact.
+Before a word is spoken, you have already read them: The tension in their shoulders, the intensity of their movement, the quality of their eye contact.
 If they are anxious, you catch it.
 If they are calm, that too is contagious.
-The question is never simply how stressed a leader is.
-It is how contagious they are.
+The question is never simply how stressed a leader is, it is how contagious they are.

 The damage is worse at home

-At work, the chain reaction of contagious stress is visible enough to be measured.
+At work, the chain reaction of contagious stress is visible enough to be measured and calmed.
 Within families, it is often so normalised that it becomes invisible.

-The ways in which we throw stress onto those closest to us are rarely dramatic.
-They are mundane, repeated and largely automatic.
-The SCARFF model, developed within The DQ Life, describes the six patterns through which contagious stress moves through relationship systems: Space, Comply, Attract, Responsibility, Fault and Focus.
+The ways in which we throw stress onto those closest to us often go unnoticed.
+Our behaviours are so “everyday” and so repeated that they are automatic and feel like a part of our personality.
+The SCARFF model, a fresh articulation within The DQ Life of the reactive interaction styles observed by Murray Bowen, describes the six patterns through which contagious stress moves through relationship systems: Space, Comply, Attract, Responsibility, Fault and Focus.
 A father who withdraws into his phone after a difficult day.
-A mother whose anxiety about her children tips into helicopter parenting.
+A mother whose anxiety about her marriage re-directs itself into helicopter parenting.
+The sister who vents and complains about their Dad.
 These are not character flaws.
-They are stress contagion in motion, each pattern pulling a reciprocal response from everyone around them.
+They are stress contagion in motion, each pattern pulling a reciprocal, co-created response from everyone around them.

 My daughter spotted this at the age of four when she called out our family Fault pattern.
-“Mummy,” she said, “when you’re annoyed you get angry at Daddy, he gets annoyed at my big brother, he gets annoyed at me, and then I get annoyed at you.”
+“Mummy,” she said, “when you’re annoyed you get angry at Daddy, he gets annoyed at my big brother, my brother gets annoyed at me, and then I get angry at you.”
 She had mapped the family’s stress choreography exactly.
 And I hadn’t even noticed.

 When contagious stress becomes the default mode of a family, the atmosphere changes.
 Previously small things become large.
-A broken plate becomes a significant event.
+A broken plate becomes a significant Problem.
 Mistakes become unforgivable.
 Seriousness replaces humour.
-The family is no longer responding to the pressures of the world outside.
-It is reacting to itself.
+The family is no longer responding to the pressures of the world outside – it is reacting to itself.
 This is chronic stress.

 The question worth asking